Moerlina School welcomes international students from 3 year old Pre-Kindergarten to Year 6.

 The curriculum at Moerlina includes a strong emphasis on literacy and numeracy, specialist art, dance/drama and music, sport, outdoor education and Chinese language and culture.
 The humanities and sciences are covered through integrated units that develop deep learning and higher order thinking.
-The school is well-resourced with interactive whiteboards in each learning area, a school library, safe outdoor play equipment, natural play areas and a school bus.
+The school is well-resourced with a school library, safe outdoor play equipment and natural play areas.

 As a small community school Moerlina is committed to providing a quality, structured education in an open, joyous, flexible and supportive learning environment.
 Moerlina nurtures each child’s cultural, physical and cognitive development.
 The school embraces the richness of opportunity offered by the diversity of our families and staff.

 In the primary school, children are often grouped in multi-age classes.
 The school maintains small class sizes and a high teacher to student ratio.
 Staff are well-qualified and selected through merit procedures.
 On-going professional learning is a high priority at the school.